lucky-media/guidelines/src/content/docs/frontend/tailwind.md

 export default Layout;
 ```

-The code checks if the environment is in `development`, revealing the responsive indicator.
-In `production`, it remains concealed.
+The `debug-screens` class is applied only when `NODE_ENV` is `development`.
+It won't show up in production.

 #### Tailwind Bootstrap Grid

-This plugin gifts you with every Bootstrap grid name in Tailwind style, making `col-6` in lieu of `w-3/5` more appealing.
-It comes equipped with default gutters and allows for easy adjustments via config.
+This plugin brings Bootstrap-style grid class names into Tailwind.
+So you can use `col-6` instead of `w-3/5`.
+It includes default gutters and is configurable via the plugin options.

-Here's a grid example crafted with this plugin:
+Here's a basic grid example using this plugin:

 ```html
 <div class="container">